 Film and television costs consist of preliminary estimates of fair value for released films and television series; completed, not released theatrical films; and television series and theatrical films in-production and in-development.
 Released theatrical films and television series and completed, not released theatrical films were valued using a multiperiod cash flow model, a form of the income approach.
-This measure of fair value requires considerable judgments about the timing of cash flows and distribution patterns.
-Television series and theatrical films in-production and in-development are valued at historical cost.
-Acquired programming rights were adjusted to market rates using undiscounted cash flows and market assumptions, when available.
+This measure of fair value requires considerable judgments about the timing of cash flows.
+Television series, theatrical films in-production and in-development, and acquired programming rights were valued using a replacement cost method.